 Defined Benefit Pension Plan

-The Defined Benefit Pension Plan, a qualified church 401(a) defined benefit retirement plan, provides a monthly benefit as defined by the plan’s formula, for as long as you live.
+The Defined Benefit Pension Plan, a qualified 401(a) defined benefit church plan, provides a monthly benefit as defined by the plan’s formula, for as long as you live.
 Your employer is responsible for enrollment and for paying the full dues amount (cost) for pension plan participation.
 You do not contribute to the cost, and you do not need to take any action.
 If you are a pastor in an installed position, you participate as of the first day of the call.
 Otherwise, you begin participating when you are enrolled.

 Amount of your pension benefit